SoftUni-Internal/interactive-content/EN/03-Advanced-Function/06-Summary.md

 ## In the next lesson you will learn:

-- What is object composition?
+- What object composition is
 - Destructuring
 - Forms of object composition
-  - Aggregation
+  - aggregation
-  - Concatenation
+  - concatenation
-  - Delegation
+  - delegation

 [/slide]